Global Health

 Sheila Tlou

 The Rosenkranz Global Health Policy Research Symposium at Stanford University will be held on Tuesday, May 16, 2023.
-The Symposium is a day-long event that showcases innovative global health policy research from academics across the country.
-After the symposium, our keynote speaker will be Sheila Tlou and her talk will be open to the wider public.
-Dr. Tlou, a prominent figure in gender and HIV/AIDS policy in Africa, will discuss her personal experiences in translating and applying evidence-based decision-making to global health policy in the areas of gender, health, and HIV/AIDS.
-Tlou was the minister of health of Botswana at the height of the HIV epidemic and currently is the Co-Chair of the Global HIV Prevention Coalition and Co-Chair of the Nursing Now Global Campaign.
+The Symposium is a day-long event that showcases innovative global health policy research by academics from around the world.
+After the symposium, our keynote speaker will be Sheila Tlou, chancellor of Botswana Open University and the former minister of health for Botswana at the height of the HIV/AIDS epidemic.
+She currently is co-chair of the Global HIV Prevention Coalition and co-chair of the Nursing Now Global Campaign.
 Tlou, who has a PhD in community nursing from the University of Illinois at Chicago, helped launch the WHO’s State of the World Nursing Report in Geneva.

 Agenda